google/android-cuttlefish/docker/README.md

 For WebRTC, this may not work well.
 WebRTC wants to make sure that the server IP address that the client sends the request to should match the IP the server is actually running.
 With this socat-based forwarding scheme, the client will sends the http(s) requests to the docker host IP.
 However, the WebRTC server is actually running inside the container.

-The socat-based scheme works with adb and vnc.
-If you want to use this socat-based port forwarding, cannot assign an IP to the container, and still want the container to be remotely accessible, we suggest that you should consider vnc, instead.